-A fair market sale is a term used to describe a home that is not in a short sale situation or in foreclosure.
-A short sale is when the homeowner owes more to the bank than they can sell the home for and the bank has to approve taking less money than they are owed.
-Many homeowners bought foreclosures and homes in disrepair after the house crisis.
-Not every homeowner had the money or time to repair the home once they moved in.
-Some of those homeowners need to sell a home that is not in very good condition.
+A fair-market sale is a term used to describe a house that is not in a short sale situation or in foreclosure.
+A short sale is when the homeowner owes more to the bank than they can sell the house for and the bank has to approve taking less money than they are owed.
+Many homeowners bought foreclosures and houses in disrepair after the house crisis.
+Not every homeowner had the money or time to repair the house once they moved in.
+Some of those homeowners need to sell a house that is in poor condition.
 If a house needs repairs, that creates opportunities.
-The more work that is needed, the bigger the discount it takes to get a home sold.
+The more work that is needed, the bigger the discount it takes to get a house sold.
 You do not have to find a foreclosure to get a great deal!

 How to use real estate mistakes to your advantage

-With rising prices, some homes are underpriced by real estate agents or sellers.
-I have bought a couple of houses that were underpriced recently, and I either had my offer accepted right away or won a multiple offer situation.
-Houses are underpriced because the real estate agent did not know the true value of a home due to an increasing market, or it could be the seller wanted to sell the home quickly.
-Rising prices also allow many homeowners to sell when they have a home that needs work.
+With rising prices, some houses are underpriced by real estate agents or sellers.
+I have bought a couple of houses that were underpriced recently, and I either had my offer accepted right away or won a multiple-offer situation.
+Houses are underpriced because the real estate agent did not know the true value of a house due to an increasing market, or it could be the seller wanted to sell the house quickly.
+Rising prices also allow many homeowners to sell when they have a house that needs work.
 They may not have been able to sell in the past because they owed too much money on the house, but now they can.

 You must act quickly on the MLS

-I am a real estate agent and that gives me a huge advantage when submitting offers quickly.
-I check MLS multiple times a day and as soon as I see a great deal, I look at the house as soon as possible.
-If I like the house I have my assistant write up an offer and send it to me with DocuSign.
+I am a real estate agent, and that gives me a huge advantage when submitting offers quickly.
+I check MLS multiple times a day, and as soon as I see a great deal, I look at the house as soon as possible.
+If I like the house, I have my assistant write up an offer and send it to me with DocuSign.
 DocuSign lets me sign the contract electronically on my phone, and I can send an offer to the seller almost immediately.
-By being an agent, having an assistant and using DocuSign, I can send an offer in less than an hour after a home is listed.
+By being an agent, having an assistant, and using DocuSign, I can send an offer in less than an hour after a house is listed.
 Acting quickly is one of the most important things you can do when buying off the MLS.

 It is true that many REO sellers will not accept an offer right away, but many short sales and fair market sales will.
-Most banks when selling their REOs will have a 5 day period or longer before they will review offers.
-Some banks and HUD will have owner-occupied periods as well where only owner occupants can make offers when a home is first listed.
+Most banks, when selling their REOs, will have a vie-day period or longer before they will review offers.
+Some banks and HUD will have owner-occupied periods as well where only owner occupants can make offers when a house is first listed.
 This is why short sales and fair markets sales can sometimes be better deals than REOs.

 The video below goes over some other ways I have been able to get deals.